 Having an application for home insurance rejected or refused is a major issue for several reasons.
 First and foremost, you want your property to be protected.
 Your mortgate company is also likely require you to have home insurance as a condition of the loan.
 And the very fact that you’ve had insurance refused is a ‘materal fact’ which you have to disclose on all future insurance applications.
 You may feel – understandably – that you’re caught in a vicious circle.

 However, there are steps which you can take to appeal an insurance refusal or at least overcome it.
 These steps include an internal dispute resolution, the financial ombudsman, a court case or even a simple letter of complaint.

-It is important to remember that every case is different when it comes to insurance refusal, so you may need to seek legal advice for more subjective help about your particular situation if you are refused home insurance.
-First, in almost all situations, your insurer is required to make any refusal officially in writing.
+In almost all situations, your insurer is required to make any refusal officially in writing.
 If your insurer calls you on the phone to state that your claim has been refused verbally, you should ask them to put this in writing.
 It is best to have tangible evidence should you need to call upon it later.

-When you are officially refused house insurance in writing, you then have a number of options.
-The first is to lodge a complaint in writing to your insurer’s Internal Dispute Resolution (or IDR) Department.
+Lodge a complaint in writing to your insurer’s Internal Dispute Resolution (or IDR) Department.
 You should be able to obtain the contact information for this department from your insurer, either on their website or over the phone.

 Any complaint letters are best kept brief and to the point; stating facts clearly and logically in a readable format.
 Say what you are unhappy about and why, and state what you want the insurer to do about your complaint.
 Remember to follow up any correspondence, and ask for confirmation of receipt.
 Badgering the company is not advisable, but you do have the right to be apprised of what they are doing.
 If they prove unco-operative, make a note of it and keep any evidence as you might be able to use this later in support of your case.